 Sunlight: More The Merrier

 First thing’s first, many think that just because succulents can be kept indoors, they do not bother to give them any sunlight.
 This cannot be more wrong!
 Succulents absolutely love and adore the sun.
 If your succulents are kept indoors, simply leave them by the window in the morning or later part of the afternoon (when the sun is less harsh) for a couple of hours at a time, 3 to 4 times a week.
 If your succulents are left outdoors, leave them at a shady area – succulents can suffer from sunburn too!

 Water: Less Is More

-So the trick here is this, water them once a week for those kept indoors and twice a week for those kept outdoors.
+So the trick here is this, water them once every three weeks for those kept indoors and once every two weeks for those kept outdoors.
 But if you see that its soil is still relatively damp, skip the watering for another day.
 Simple as that.

 Plant Food: A Little Boost

 Similar to all other plants, succulents need a little boost every once in a while.
 Our advice would be to fertilize your succulents with a balanced fertilizer or succulent specific fertilizer every 3 to 6 months.
 When doing so, strictly follow the instructions on the package – too much of anything is never good.
 If you have opted for a water soluble fertilizer, dilute it by a quater (a quarter fertilizer, three quarters water) or half (half water, half fertilizer) before feeding it to your succulent.

 Just remember that your succulent isn’t a game or program, and it will take a couple or days or weeks before you are able to see any visible results!